RiccLQL/COMP559-Bubble-SPH/README.md

 - By default, it simulates turbulent airflow and the creation of bubbles in water (bottom fluid).
 - Based on https://cg.informatik.uni-freiburg.de/publications/2011_GRAPP_airBubbles.pdf by Markus Ihmsen et al.
 - Responds to mouse movement on desktop, and touch input on mobile.
+- Please use a browser that supports WebGL (like Google Chrome).

 **Credits:** Templated from a one-phase SPH fluid simulation from https://github.com/mjwatkins2/WebGL-SPH.